legendcodermartino1245/ldac-optimization-guide/README.md

 2. **Disable "2-Step Switching"**
    *(Prevents handshake desyncs and GUI bugs)*

+3. **Enable "Ultra Advanced Automation Apps Integration"**
+   *(Allows BCC to be fully controlled via Tasker or other automation tools for precise codec switching)*

 ---

 ### ⚠️ Critical Timing Warning: Auto Switch May Be Too Late